coreinfrastructure/best-practices-badge/doc/security.md

 Jason Dossett has a PhD in Physics from The University of Texas at Dallas, and has been involved in software development for many years.
+He has reviewed and is familiar with the security assurance case here.

 ## Receive CII best practices badge